ghinks/mod-dep-mod/readme.md

 - takes regular expression string
 - fetches the dependency data from the registry not locally installed modules
 - isolates rogue module inclusion path quickly
-- runs on node 9 onwards
+- tested on node 6 onwards
 - gives total count of all dependencies fetched
 - caches each registry fetch to speed up on duplicates